 - From the introduction of SLS in

-2010we can see an improvement in the reporting of incidents into the system from 32,696 reported for 2011/2012 compared with 53646 reported for 2014/2015.
-More importantly, we can see an overall reduction in incidents with harm which are down 42% from 2011/2012.
+2010we can see an improvement in the reporting of incidents into the system from 32,696 reported for 2011/2012 compared with 61023 reported in 2017-2018.
+More importantly, we can see an overall reduction in incidents with harm which are down 57% from 2011/2012.
 This means that since its inception we are now capturing more hazards and near misses which provide us with the information to prevent those from reoccurring or becoming more serious.

 Staff use SLS in a variety of ways depending on their role and responsibilities.
 There are guides and training to assist users who: